 "As contemporary art diffuses into armchair sociology, there are nonetheless some constants to hang your hat on.
 It’s the good fortune of time immemorial that provocative artists take familiar things and pivot them with transgressive acts to shock the senses.
 Take the cryptic art of Marlie Mul.
 Diffident she is not.
 She crafts innocuous-looking objects in various stages of construction that melt and terraform like 3D prints stuck in an outmoded software program.
 Something in her sculptures has gone absurdly wrong, like a morphed GIF, scrambled by the corruption of its data.
 This is what makes them tick.
 Their lightness of touch belies the weightiness of their industrial materials.
 The functional bumps into the dysfunctional.
 They wed.
 They are real.
 One can laugh at the pattern-recognition gone wrong, yet still be grounded in the rudiments of her brazen sculptural derring-do."

-Contact galleries:
+Contact gallery:

 Croy Nielsen, Vienna